MithrilJS/docs/docs/jsx.md

 ### Setup TSX (JSX in TypeScript)

-Since TypeScript is already transpiled, Babel is not necessary.
-All you need to do is tell TypeScript how to handle JSX code correctly (more information about JSX in TypeScript [here](https://www.typescriptlang.org/docs/handbook/jsx.html)).
+When using [TypeScript](https://www.typescriptlang.org/), all you need to do is tell TypeScript how to handle JSX code correctly.
+Since TypeScript can transpile JSX and TSX on its own, you don't need any other tools like Babel to do it for you.
+(More information can be found about JSX in TypeScript [here](https://www.typescriptlang.org/docs/handbook/jsx.html).)

 Add `jsx` and `jsxFactory` to `compilerOptions` in your `tsconfig.json`: